 - Check that all steps have been followed in the Preparing Your Environment section above, and when you are ready, click Next.

 - The Create a Mimecast Directory Connector page is displayed.
 Enter your Active Directory connection details as below:

 Field Mandatory / Not Mandatory Description Primary Host Mandatory Enter your Active Directory's hostname or public IP address.
 Secondary Host Not Mandatory Enter an alternate hostname or public IP address for your Active Directory, to be used when the primary host is unavailable.
 While this is optional, it is recommended to ensure there are no breaks in service.
 Encryption Mode Mandatory

 Select the encryption mode from the drop-down menu:

 - Relaxed - self-signed certificates allowed

 - None (not recommended)

-Connection Port Mandatory Enter the port number for the connection.
+Connection Port Mandatory Specify the port Mimecast should use to connect to your Active Directory.
+Typically this will be 636 for secure connections and 389 for unsecured connections.
 User Account Distinguished Name Mandatory Enter the user account's distinguished name (e.g. CN=Mimecast).
 User Account Password Mandatory Enter the user account's password.
 Domain Root Distinguished Name Mandatory Enter the domain's root distinguished name (e.g DC=domain,DC=local).